pforret/jekyll.forret.com/_posts/2011/2011-07-14-repairing-amazon-s3-downloads-for-ie.md

 Server: AmazonS3<br />
 `

-It was a consistent pattern: every time the Content-Type of a file was _x-zip-compressed_, I couldn&#8217;t download .
+It was a consistent pattern: every time the Content-Type of a file was _x-zip-compressed_, I couldn't download .
 It might have something to do with [MS KB 841120](http://support.microsoft.com/kb/841120): the server that recompresses .zip files with gzip, and the browser mis-interpreting.

-Anyway, I used [CloudBerry S3 Explorer](http://cloudberrylab.com/) to go and explicitly change  every file&#8217;s HTTP headers and now I can download all files with IE. If I ever forget about this IE quirk, now I&#8217;ve written down the solution!
+Anyway, I used [CloudBerry S3 Explorer](http://cloudberrylab.com/) to go and explicitly change  every file's HTTP headers and now I can download all files with IE. If I ever forget about this IE quirk, now I've written down the solution!